Optical Resonances: From Eigenmodes to Scattering Features: AUTHOR CONTRIBUTIONS

 \section{AUTHOR CONTRIBUTIONS}

-Conceptualization, K.K. and A.B.; methodology, I.K., K.K. and A.B.; writing-–original draft, I.K.; writing-–review \& editing, K.K. and A.B.; funding acquisition, K.K. and A.B.; supervision, K.K. and A.B.
+Conceptualization, K.K. and A.B.; methodology, I.K., K.K. and A.B.; writing-–original draft, I.K.; writing-–review \& editing, K.K. and A.B.; funding acquisition, A.B.; supervision, K.K. and A.B.